karticsubr/FAS2016/README.md

 OpenMP (can be made optional)

+Python (only required for PBRTIntegrand, the source code still compiles and run for other integrands without Python)

 -Use recursive tag to clone from git to add the Openexr submodule:
 ```
 git clone —-recursive url-to-the-repo.git